Sew the Star TipsI made star tips from triangle square units, also called half square triangles and one of the most common quilting components.

-I usually make the units by sewing two squares together with two diagonal seams, then slicing them apart midway between the seams to produce two identical triangle square units.
+I nearly always make the units by sewing two squares together with two diagonal seams, then slicing them apart midway between the seams to produce two identical triangle square units.
 The cutting instructions for this pattern match that method.

 Read the triangle square instructions and make 24 triangle squares.
 Sew 12 pairs together as shown in the diagram above, with the light fabric forming a "V" between the dark triangles.